Open Source vs Closed LLMs: Choosing the Right Model in 2026

 o3OpenAIApr 2025200K$2.00$8.00

-Key Insight: LLM inference costs have dropped approximately 10x annually.
-GPT-4-equivalent performance cost 20permilliontokensinlate2022andapproximately20 per million tokens in late 2022 and approximately 0.40 per million tokens in early 2026.
+Key Insight: LLM inference costs have dropped roughly 10x annually.
+GPT-4-equivalent performance cost $20 per million tokens in late 2022 and approximately $0.40 per million tokens in early 2026.

-One of the most misunderstood aspects of the open vs closed debate is what "open" actually means.
-The Open Source Initiative (OSI) published the Open Source AI Definition (OSAID) 1.0 in October 2024, establishing clear criteria: an open-source AI model must provide sufficiently detailed data information, complete training code, and model weights — and must allow use for any purpose, study, modification, and sharing without permission.
+One of the most misunderstood aspects of this debate is what "open" actually means.
+The Open Source Initiative (OSI) published the Open Source AI Definition (OSAID) 1.0 in October 2024, establishing clear criteria: an open-source AI model must provide sufficiently detailed data information, complete training code, and model weights, and must allow use for any purpose, study, modification, and sharing without restriction.

-By this definition, almost none of the popular "open" models qualify.
-DeepSeek R1, Llama 4, Qwen 3, and Mistral Large 3 all release weights but not training data.
-The models that do meet OSI's standard — Pythia (EleutherAI), OLMo (AI2), Amber and CrystalCoder (LLM360), and T5 (Google) — are not the ones dominating benchmark leaderboards.
+By this strict definition, almost none of the popular "open" models qualify.
+DeepSeek R1, Llama 4, Qwen 3.5, and Mistral Large 3 all release weights but not their training data.
+The models that do meet OSI's standard (Pythia, OLMo, T5) are not the ones topping benchmark leaderboards.

 What most people call "open-source LLMs" are more accurately called "open-weight models."
-The practical distinction matters because the license attached to those weights determines what you can actually do:
+The practical distinction matters because the license attached to those weights determines what you can actually build:

 License TierLicenseModelsKey Restrictions